byko3y/python-shared-objects/README.md

 The queue might be a double-linked list made of the thread_descriptor-s themselfs.
 To allow for fast requests to happen in between transaction, we can use a flag in the current owner of the lock, saying "I finished my transaction and don't need the locks, but they haven't been taken from me yet".
 Clearing the lock mioght be another option, but some random transaction might come along at random moment and take our lock without consulting the waiting queue.

-To avoid deadlocks it is necessary to make a clear distinction between running and waiting transactions.
+To avoid deadlocks it is necessary to make a clean distinction between running and waiting transactions.
 That's kinda position of the thread in the one step queue: you are either first or you belong to the whole bunch of the "second" waiting transactions in the volatile queue.
 If the running thread fails to acquire the lock, he moves into the second row of waiting threads.

 The problem of mutual locks remains, and taking them via wake up and two step "give-accept" mechanism acutally leads to a three step mechanism request-give-accept which might introduce an unacceptable delay, up to hunderds of milliseconds.
 The problem might be resolved by allowing the running thread to hijack any lock from waiting threads.
 To do that, some kind of a **flag** is required in the thread_descriptor indicating the **waiting status**, so the running thread can take the lock instantly and signal the waiting thread to **abort due to lost lock**.
+This also implies all the **transaction data shall be releasable from outside**.

 My first suggestion for an action after lock release/transfer is to wake up everybody.
 Obviously, this could lead to sudden high contention, similarly to a simple "retry transaction endlessly" tactic.
 Thus it's reasonable to wake up a limited amount of waiters, possibly some fixed amount of them, so the load will ramain the same no matter how many waiters are on the queue.